White House Scrambles To Explain Trump's Response To Charlottesville Clashes

 The president's homeland security adviser, Tom Bossert, defended the president's initial statement by suggesting that some of the counter-protesters were violent, too.
 When pressed during a contentious interview on CNN's "State of the Union," he specifically condemned the racist groups.

-On Saturday, Republicans joined Democrats in criticising the president for not specifically calling out white nationalists.
-Sen. Cory Gardner (R-CO) tweeted: "Mr. President – we must call evil by its name.
+On Saturday, Republicans joined Democrats in criticizing the president for not specifically calling out white nationalists.
+Sen. Cory Gardner (R-CO) tweeted: "Mr. President - we must call evil by its name.
 These were white supremacists and this was domestic terrorism."
-Added Sen. Marco Rubio (R-FL), "Nothing patriotic about #Nazis, the #KKK or #WhiteSupremacists.
-It's the direct opposite of what #America seeks to be."
+Added Sen. Marco Rubio (R-FL), "Nothing patriotic about #Nazis,the #KKK or #WhiteSupremacists It's the direct opposite of what #America seeks to be."

 The president did not have any public events on Sunday.
 White House staff did not share any information on his activities except that he and his staff were monitoring the aftermath of the violence in Virginia.